-Valley College uses Academic advising, academic warning and academic probation to notify students that their academic performance (cGPA) has fallen below the graduation or programmatic requirements.
+Valley College uses academic advising, academic warning, and academic probation to notify students that their academic performance (cGPA) has fallen below the graduation or programmatic requirements.
 Students are reminded that even if they are past their last Title IV payment period, they still must meet the academic standards of maintaining a 2.0 GPA or higher to remain eligible for certain agency funding, including Veterans' and Military Service personnel benefits, and most grants and scholarships.
 Many of Valley College's institutional scholarships/grants are awarded upon program completion.

-Academic Advising (Coaching): Valley College monitors each student's cumulative GPA (cGPA) after each course.
-Valley College strives to contact students if their cGPA drops below 2.0 prior to the student's SAP evaluation point.
+Academic Advising (Coaching): Valley College monitors each student's cumulative GPA frequently throughout their program.
+If the academic or student support staff notices that the student's GPA drops below 2.0 prior to the student's SAP evaluation point, the staff member will strive to reach out to the student.
 The purpose of this contact is to help the student refocus their attention on their academic goals and/or to determine if additional academic advising/coaching is needed.

-Academic Warning: The purpose of Academic Warning is to inform the student about Valley College's Consecutive Failed Courses policy and Two Failed NUR class policy.
-These code of conduct violations are not subject to the appeals process.
-If a student is administratively removed from the program due to too many failed courses, they may reapply to the program after 181 days from their last day of attendance.
+Academic Warning: The purpose of Academic Warning is to inform the student about Valley College's Consecutive Failed Courses policy and Failed NUR class policy.
+These academic code violations are not subject to the appeals process.